-They’re the most important things that you carry when you travel: your passport and other personal documents.
-Not only does your passport identify you, but it singlehandedly gets you into and out of other countries.
+They’re the most important things that you carry when you travel: your passport and personal documents.
+Not only does your passport identify you, but it single handedly gets you into and out of other countries.
 There are a number of ways to pack your passport and keep it safe, and this guide shows you all the options.
 It also covers the precautions that you should take to help prevent theft on the road using RFID technology—yes, your passport does need RFID protection, and we’ll show you what that means and how to easily keep your passport safe

 First things first.
 When you travel, carry multiple copies of your passport.
 One ingenious tip from a long-term traveler I know is to put a copy in each of your bags, just in case you lose one.
 Then scan all of your personal documents.
 This includes the basics, like: passport, visas, prescriptions, doctors’ notes, etc. But don’t forget to scan the less obvious important items like your credit cards and applicable customer service numbers (that means scanning the front and back of every debit and credit card you’ll bring with you).
 Aggregate this information into a file and email it to yourself so that, in case you lose everything, you have a way to quickly access all of your important items.

-● RFID Blocker Neck Wallet or RFID Blocker Money Belt: If you need something a little more secure and hidden for when you are out and about, you can’t go wrong with either the RFID Blocker Neck Wallet or Silk Undercover™ Money Belt.
+● RFID Blocker Neck Wallet or RFID Blocker Money Belt: If you need something a little more secure and hidden for when you are out and about, you can’t go wrong with either of these safe ways to store your passport and credit cards..
 Both of these options are perfect for ensuring that your passport and important items are safe while you’re out exploring for the day.
 You wear them under clothing, making it harder for crooks to notice and grab your wallet.
 The neck wallet comes with an internal mesh divider for greater organizational ability, and the strap is adjustable for better comfort.
 Made of ripstop and RFID blocker weave, the wallet is both durable and secure.
-The money belt is made of moisture-resistant, washable silk that will feel great against your skin.
+The money belt has a soft elastic waistband and feels great against your skin.
 It’s roomy enough for your passport and currency, but slim enough that nobody will suspect you are wearing it.
 There are two zippered pockets to keep your stuff separated.

 No matter what your choice is for travel security, it’s important to have a safe place to stow your passport, as well as the host of other important documents and items that you have to carry when you travel.